Kayle Leogrande

 Leogrande was embroiled in a doping scandal in 2008, when it was alleged that he confessed his use of performance-enhancing drugs to a team staffer when competing at Superweek on July 26, 2007.
 Leogrande vigorously contested the charges brought against him by the United States Anti-Doping Agency (USADA), but was suspended for two years after a three-member arbitration panel concluded he had used EPO.
-Leogrande completed his suspension in late 2010, and announced his intention to compete again in a video released on YouTube.
+Leogrande completed his suspension in late 2010, and returned to racing in 2011.
+He competed for several masters teams over the next several years, and secured wins in the US Masters Criterium Championships in 2015 and 2016.

-In 2017 Leogrande was banned by USADA for a further 8 years after testing positive for seven substances at an amateur race.
+In 2017 Leogrande was suspended by USADA for a further 8 years after testing positive for multiple prohibited substances following a win at the Dana Point Grand Prix.